Measuring the Distance Between Activity Populations

 In practice, acteval represents distributions as weighted histograms — (values, weights) tuples — and computes EMD via the POT library.

 Note that we are measuring the distance between populations of schedules.
 Compared population don’t need to be comprised of the same persons or be the same size.
-Comparison is not therefore pairwise. individual schedules, is being added to acteval (see the pair-wise module).
+Comparison is not therefore pairwise.

 Bringing it all togther